 Peel the broccoli stems and slice them for the stir fry too.

 Slice sweet peppers, carrots, onion and mushrooms.
 You can use any coloured peppers, the more colour the better!
 Try to keep the vegetables to bite sized pieces and similar sizes.
 Finely mince garlic and ginger.
 Fresh ginger root is excellent in this dish but if you don’t have any, you can use ground ginger in the sauce instead.
 Fresh ginger is quite common now, easily found in grocery stores and you won’t believe how inexpensive it is!
 It actually adds a hint of heat too.

 Pro tip: Slice the carrots on a sharp angle at the narrow end and less of an angle at the thicker end so they’re relatively the same size.
 That way they cook at the same rate.

+Serve over hot cooked rice.
 Garnish with toasted sesame seeds and minced green onion.

 Here’s the recipe:

 - 1 lb uncooked pork tenderloin or 1 lb leftover cooked pork loin